 “We will be designing and building the Balboa Park Upper Yard development in a manner that produces a high-quality, enduring living environment.”

 Four break-out groups allowed community members to drill down into particular topics about the development.
 The lively discussions included issues such as: the design of the building, housing affordability, circulation and transportation, and supportive services.
 The developers displayed enlarged visuals, and note takers recorded the feedback given.
 Community members offered opinions about important considerations, and gave optimistic solutions for the development team to consider.
 At the end of the meeting, all the participants heard highlights from the break-out group discussions.

 The March 25 meeting was the first in a series of large public community meetings this year, to ensure the community has considerable input.
 The development team already participated in meetings with District 11 community organizations and neighborhood resident associations in 2016, and earlier this year.
 These smaller meetings will continue.

-In late May, at another large community meeting, the development team will present a range of construction scenarios based upon the community input obtained.
+May 13th, another large community meeting will be held at Balboa High School, where the development team will present a range of construction scenarios based upon the community input obtained.